Understanding Rare Earth Materials

 How is Edmund Optics affected?

 Like other leading optics companies, Edmund Optics is directly affected by changes in the rare earth market.
-We utilize rare earths within certain manufacturing processes and specific high index glasses.
+We utilize rare earths within certain manufacturing processes, with specific coatings, and with specific high index glasses.
 Due to the uncertainty surrounding rare earth availability, we are expecting the costs of rare earth materials to increase.
-If your design includes rare earth components, please expect an increase in price.
-We will continue to take the steps needed to limit the impact on product pricing.
+In addition, there may be additional costs associated with tariffs, especially between the US and China.
+If your design includes rare earth components, you may experience a price increase.
+However, Edmund Optics will continue to take the steps needed to limit the impact on product pricing.

 How did the scarcity occur?